 - Price

 Allergy shots can be self-administered by patients at home.
-As long as the patient is adequately trained with all the appropriate safety procedures, they can administer their shots without a fee.
-On average, allergy shot administration at a clinic can range from $10-30 per shot.
+The patient can administer their shots without a fee if they are adequately trained with all the appropriate safety procedures.
+On average, allergy shot administration at a clinic can range from $50-$100 per shot.

 Allergy shots are not always necessary for every patient.
 Below are some advantages and disadvantages of allergy shots to help you decide if this treatment is right for you.